 Labinic drops can be ordered directly from Biofloratech.
 We welcome enquiries from distributors looking to fulfil orders or develop new marketplaces.

 Different brands can be very different.
-Probiotics may be in liquid or powder form, and can contain different types of bacteria, as well as different amounts.
+Bacteria may be in liquid or powder form, and can contain different types of bacteria, as well as different amounts.
 Labinic is designed for babies, who normally have Bifidobacteria as the main bacteria in the healthy gut, along with Lactobacillus.
-The amount of bacteria given daily is also important, as a couple of billion of probiotic bacteria are needed to be able to compete with other, potentially harmful bacteria (like E. Coli which causes food poisoning), or fungi (like Candida which causes thrush).
+The amount of bacteria given daily is also important, as a couple of billion of natural bacteria are needed to be able to compete with other, potentially harmful bacteria (like E. Coli which causes food poisoning), or fungi (like Candida which causes thrush).
 It is also important to be reassured that you are not giving your child other substances, such as animal products, sweeteners, preservatives etc

 Labinic Drops are therefore used to maintain normal digestive health, rather than to "treat" illnesses.
 As they are not a treatment, they are not classed as a drug or pharmaceutical